jamestomasino/labs.tomasino.org/content/post/accordion-gallery.md

 url: "/accordion-gallery"
 date: 2011-02-23T00:00:00Z
 excerpt: A component in Flash developed to create a visual accordion effect for images.
-tags: accordion as3 freelance image-gallery
+tags:
+  - accordion
+  - as3
+  - freelance
+  - image gallery
 title: Accordion Gallery
 ---